-The core capital-to-risk weighted assets and total capital-to-risk weighted assets of ADBL stood at 19.29 percent and 20.31 percent in mid-July 2019.
-Such capital was 19.16 percent and 20.18 percent, respectively, in mid-July 2018.
+The core capital-to-risk weighted total capital-to-risk assets and weighted assets of ADBL stood at 19.29 percent and 20.31 percent in mid-July 2019.
+Such capital was 19.16 percent and 20.18 percent, respectively, mid-July in 2018.
 Likewise, reform of two SOBs led the improvement in core capital and total capital.
 Both RBB and NBL have already met the minimum capital requirement.
-The core
+The core capital and total capital-to-risk weighted assets of NBL stood at 16.59 percent and 17.41 percent, respectively.
+Similarly, core capital and total capital-to-risk weighted assets of RBB stood at 12.01 percent and 13.19 percent respectively in mid-July 2019.
+Improvement in capital adequacy ratio of SOBs indicates improved resilience (Figure 2.33).

 The NPL ratio of state-owned banks has improved from 3.54 percent in mid-July 2018 to 3.38 percent in mid-July 2019.
 As on mid-July 2019, the NPL ratio of ADBL was 3.67 percent, while RBB and NBL had NPL ratios of 3.90 percent and 2.58 percent respectively.
 This implies improvements in their asset quality.
 Such ratios were 3.20 percent, 4.25 percent and 2.90 percent in mid-July 2018 (Figure 2.34).
-The NPL ratio of all state-owned banks are found improving gradually.
+The NPL ratio of state-owned banks are improving gradually.
 Though there has been decrease in NPL of SOBs, NPL of majority of other commercial banks have been increasing.
 Consequently, overall NPL of commercial banks has worsened from 1.39 percent in 2018 mid-July to 2019 mid-July.